sandstorm-io/sandstorm/docs/vagrant-spk/packaging-tutorial-meteor.md

 # Packaging tutorial (Meteor)

-Style: Hands-on introductory tutorial.
+## Introduction

-This tutorial will show you how to package a Meteor app for [Sandstorm](https://sandstorm.io) in five minutes.
-Going through this tutorial, you'll learn:
+This tutorial will show you how to make a [Sandstorm.io](https://sandstorm.io) package from a Meteor app.

-* How to take an existing Meteor application and turn into a Sandstorm package (SPK).

-* How our packaging helper (`vagrant-spk`) lets you edit the app's files on your main operating system (Mac or Linux), even though Sandstorm apps always run on Linux.
+Creating the package will take about five minutes of focused time, interspersed with the downloading of various components, which can take up to half an hour.

+Look through the "Next steps" to learn more about how Sandstorm works and how to integrate Sandstorm with the Meteor accounts system.

+This tutorial assumes:

+* You know the basics of Meteor and know how to open a terminal.

+* You have a computer running Mac OS or Linux or Windows.

-**Note for Windows users**: This tutorial should work for you, but you might need to use slightly different commands to do things like create directories.
+**Windows users, please note**: This tutorial should work for you, but you might need to use slightly different commands to do things like create directories.
 Contact community@sandstorm.io if you need help.

+## Overview of Sandstorm packages

-The tutorial uses a Meteor app as an example. **Sandstorm supports any programming language that runs on Linux**, not just Meteor, such as Meteor, Python, Rails, Node, PHP, C++, Go, Rust, and more.
+The tutorial uses a Meteor app as an example. **Sandstorm supports any programming language that runs on Linux**, not just Meteor, such as Python, Rails, Node, PHP, C++, Go, Rust, and more.
 Read about [vagrant-spk's platform stacks](platform-stacks.md) to see how to optimize your package for your app's programming language.